Vangelis Mantzios: Club career

+He announced his retirement from football on 31 August 2022 & he has since been working as the technical director of the Agios Ierotheos F.C.
+Academies.
+It was later revealed that he was banned again from competing after he tested positive for Oxilofrine.
+The punishment from the ESCAN Disciplinary Committee was set at 7 years.

 International career

 Mantzios made his debut for Greece in a 2006 FIFA World Cup Qualifying match against Georgia in October 2005.
 His most recent cap came in a friendly match against Italy in November 2008.